-- With the Venous Return Sheath and Transcarotid Arterial Sheath in place, prepare the ENROUTE Flow Controller in situ using the following steps: - Confirm Arterial Stopcock is "Off" to the artery (see Figure 9). - Confirm Venous Stopcock is "Off" to the Venous Flow Line. - On the Flow Controller, pull and remove the Toggle Loop that reads "Pull to Prep".
-Confirm that the High/Low Switch on the Flow Controller has been set to Low (see Figure 9).
+- With the Venous Return Sheath and Transcarotid Arterial Sheath in place, prepare the ENROUTE Flow Controller in situ using the following steps: - o Confirm Arterial Stopcock is "X" to the artery (see Figure 10). - o Confirm Venous Stopcock is "X" to the Venous Flow Line. - o On the Flow Controller, pull and remove the Toggle Loop that reads "Pull to Prep".
+Confirm that the High/Low Switch on the Flow Controller has been set to Low (see Figure 10).